dbmcclain/Lisp-Actors/README.md

                 ,worker ,cust
                 ,@msg))
 ```
 UNW-PROT forms a Timed-Service from the worker Actor, so that a timeout will be generated if the worker fails to send a message to the customer in time.
 Also, we interpose a Continuation Actor between the worker and its actual customer.
+But notice the strong similarity of Actors programming compared to CPS-style coding.
+We have a CUSTOMER Actor in first position of each message, CPS-style has a Continuation closure in first position of every function call.

 And here is an example use of UNW-PROT to control access to a file, and ensure that the file will be closed:
 ```